Monopoly (game): Playmaster

-Get Out of Jail and Free Parking Minigames
+Get Out of Jail and Free Parking minigames

 In 2009, Hasbro released two minigames that can be played as stand-alone games or combined with the Monopoly game.
 In Get Out of Jail, the goal is to manipulate a spade under a jail cell to flick out various colored prisoners.
-The game can be used as an alternative to rolling doubles to get out of jail.
 In Free Parking, players attempt to balance taxis on a wobbly board.
-The Free Parking add-on can also be used with the Monopoly game.
-When a player lands on the Free Parking, the player can take the Taxi Challenge, and if successful, can move to any space on the board.
+Both add-ons can also be integrated into the Monopoly game.
+Adding Free Parking allows players to take the "Taxi Challenge" when they land on Free Parking, and if successful, can move to any space on the board.
+Adding Get Out of Jail replaces the mechanic of rolling doubles to get out of jail with successfully flicking a prisoner out of the jail.

 Speed Die

 First included in Winning Moves' Monopoly: The Mega Edition variant, this third, six-sided die is rolled with the other two, and accelerates game-play when in use.
 In 2007, Parker Brothers began releasing its standard version (also called the Speed Die Edition) of Monopoly with the same die (originally in blue, later in red).
 Its faces are: 1, 2, 3, two "Mr. Monopoly" sides, and a bus.
 The numbers behave as normal, adding to the other two dice, unless a "triple" is rolled, in which case the player can move to any space on the board.
 If "Mr. Monopoly" is rolled while there are unowned properties, the player advances forward to the nearest one.
 Otherwise, the player advances to the nearest property on which rent is owed.
 In the Monopoly: Mega Edition, rolling the bus allows the player to take the regular dice move, then either take a bus ticket or move to the nearest draw card space.

 Mega rules specifies that triples do not count as doubles for going to jail as the player does not roll again.
 Used in a regular edition, the bus (properly "get off the bus") allows the player to use only one of the two numbered dice or the sum of both, thus a roll of 1, 5, and bus would let the player choose between moving 1, 5, or 6 spaces.
-The Speed Die is used throughout the game in the "Mega Edition", while in the "Regular Edition" it is used by any player who has passed GO at least once.
+The Speed Die is used throughout the game in the Mega Edition, while in the regular edition it is used by any player who has passed GO at least once.
 In these editions it remains optional, although use of the Speed Die was made mandatory for use in the 2009 U.S. and World Monopoly Championship, as well as the 2015 World Championship.

+2025 expansion packs

+On January 7, 2025, three expansion packs were introduced by Hasbro: "Go to Jail", "Buy Everything" and "Free Parking Jackpot," as part of the game's 90th anniversary celebration and a broader revamp of the classic board game.
+In all three versions, the game ends when one player goes bankrupt or all available properties are purchased, and the standard short game scoring is used to determine the winner.